Frequently Asked Questions

 Typically all claims require copies of the following:

-notarized signature on the claim form; photo identification
+1) an original, notarized signature on the claim form; 2)

-verify proof of ownership, such as passbook, tax return,
+4) documents that verify proof of ownership, such as tax return,

-original check, or utility bill.
-Additional information may
+original check, or utility bill; and 5) any additional information

 be needed depending on the type of property being claimed.

 Connecticut State General Fund, in accordance with state